 Symptoms of Polyps

 Polyps are not something you can see.
-In order to know something is not quite right, you will have to monitor your regular bodily functions.
+To know something is not quite right, you will have to monitor your regular bodily functions.

 The most commonly reported symptoms related to polyp formation are: